 Recent volcanic activity

 Mt Ruapehu erupted most recently in 1995–96.
 Mud flowed through the Whakapapa ski field, and the slopes of the mountain were covered with volcanic ash.
-Eruptions on Whakaari / White Island killed 10 people in 1914 and 20 in 2019.
+Whakaari / White Island has twice seen multiple fatalities: 10 people were killed by a debris flow in 1914, and 21 by an eruption in 2019.